to-ny/save/docs/ROADMAP.md

 **Goal:** Interoperability and ecosystem maturity.

 **Deliverables**
 - SDKs or gateway mode for other clouds
 - Object locking and compliance features
-- Pluggable storage backends
+- Alternative deployment modes (non-Kubernetes) based on demand

 ---